Things to Do in DC This Weekend: Belgian Beer Tasting, Outdoor Ice Skating, and Baltimore’s Old Movie Theaters

 THURSDAY, NOVEMBER 15

-THEATRE If you needed another reminder that the holidays are right around the corner, Ford’s Theatre’s annual production of A Christmas Carol opens on Thursday.
+THEATER If you needed another reminder that the holidays are right around the corner, Ford’s Theatre’s annual production of A Christmas Carol opens on Thursday.
 Transform with Ebenezer Scrooge as he talks with the ghosts of Christmas Past, Present, and Future.
 Recommended for ages 5 and older.
 Through December 30. $32-$105.

 BOOKS Author Joan Morgan will speak about her book She Begat This: 20 Years of The Miseducation of Lauryn Hill at the Kennedy Center’s Terrace Theater.
 This in-depth analysis of Lauryn Hill’s first album explores its long-term impact and influence on pop culture.
 Morgan will be in conversation with writers Kierna Mayo and Demetria Lucas; an afterparty will be DJed by Beverly Bond of Black Girls Rock. $35, 7:30 PM.